OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ```

 So far so good, but we know nothing about what a valid license key looks like.
 To get started, open the ELF executable in a disassembler, like Cutter.
 The main function is located at offset `0x00001874` in the disassembly.
 It is important to note that this binary is PIE-enabled, and Cutter choose to load the binary at `0x0` as image base address.

 ![Disassembly of main function](Images/Chapters/0x05c/disass_main_1874.png)

-Function names have been stripped, but luckily there are enough debugging strings to provide a context to the code.
+The function names have been stripped from the binary, but luckily there are enough debugging strings to provide us a context to the code.
 Moving forward,  we will start analyzing the binary from the entry function at offset `0x00001874`, and keep a note of all the information easily available to us.
 During this analysis, we will also try to identify the code regions which are suitable for symbolic execution.

 ![Graph of main function](Images/Chapters/0x05c/graph_1874.png)

 At offset `0x000018a8` `strlen` is called, and the returned value is compared to 0x10 at offset `0x000018b0`.
 Thereupon, the input string is passed to a Base32 decoding function at offset `0x00001340`.
 This provides us with valuable information that the input license key is a Base32-encoded 16-character string!
 The decoded input is then passed to the function at offset `0x00001760`, which validates the license key.
 The disassembly of this function is shown below.

 The validation function expects a 10-byte binary string, as Base32 encoded 16-character input string totals 10 bytes in raw.
-With the information about input, now we will look into the validation function at `0x00001760`:
+With the information about input, now we will look into the validation function at `0x00001760`.

 ```assembly_x86
 ╭ (fcn) fcn.00001760 268